 When your class time is over and the sermon isn’t, whaddaya do?
+Make sure kids are bored no more!
 Try a Plan in a Can!

 It’s Sunday morning and you’ve just finished your entire lesson.
 You check the clock, and while the service should be ending…you hear no music, see no parents coming down the hall, discern no sounds of the benediction.
 What you do hear is your senior pastor, still excited about the message.
 And then you quickly begin trying to figure out what you’re going to do with a room full of kids and no lesson left — without letting them see you sweat.

 The temptation may be to run; it’s not easy to think of creative and interesting ideas to keep kids engaged when you have extra time on your hands.
 But don’t run — think of it as an honor that God chose you to have a few extra minutes with your kids.